demiculus/demiculus.github.io/donor.md

 ### Are You Willing To Travel?

-Sometimes, though I expect my transportation & accommodation to be covered.
+Sometimes, I prefer my transportation & accommodation to be covered.
+Sometimes I will already be going to that region.
+Feel free to ask me.

 ### How Much Do You Charge For Donation?